 This begs the question that is one of the most hotly contested on the many F1 forums: is Lewis Hamilton one of the all time ‘greats’ of Grand Prix racing?

 It’s a contentious issue, but one that needs a certain question answering before it can be attended to: what constitutes a ‘great’?
 Let’s consider some factors:

-Michael Schumacher is, quite rightly, considered one of the greatest drivers of all time, and not least because he is the most successful.
+Michael Schumacher is, quite rightly, considered one of the greatest drivers of all time, and not least because until very recently he has been the most successful.
 His was a rare talent, his work ethic was something else, and his ability to inspire a team to get behind him is legendary.

 Ayrton Senna is another who is always ranked among the greats; he was a sublime talent with an almost other-worldly gift and also a charismatic man outside the cockpit.